hotwax/oms-documentation/documents/system-admin/fulfillment/configure-rate-shopping.md

 3. In the newly opened module, select the desired `product store`, `shipment gateway config ID`, and `shipment method type` from the dropdown menu.
 4. Add the `delivery date` to specify the service level agreement for the selected shipment method.

+{% embed url="https://youtu.be/AQiKK_bRmJE" %} Setting Service Level Agreement {% endembed %}

-### Generating Shipping Label with Rate Shopping
+### Generating Shipping Labels with Rate Shopping

 HotWax Commerce streamlines shipping label generation by automating the process based on order specifics like shipping method, box size, and delivery distance.
+Retailers need to associate carrier ID with the Facility to generate shipping labels with rate shopping.
+[Read here](ShippingGateways.md#add-carrier-facility) for more information.

 The system initiates an API call in the background when a picklist is created, leveraging SLA data to fetch shipping methods and charges.
 This ensures efficient selection of the most cost-effective shipping method within the specified delivery timeframe, saving time and resources for retailers.

 ### Step-by-Step Usage Instructions